 Winter Haven

-The winter festivities began in 1950 and ended in 1954.
+The winter festivities began in 1950 and the last year was 1953.
 The Sunset Lodge Quonset hut was used year round for activities.

 Winter Haven was located in what is now Watab Park on Riverside Avenue.
 Sunset Lodge was on top of the hill on First Street North.